Categories: Tech & Society

 This initiative is part of an alliance with the Central Water Commission of India, and although it is only currently available in the Patna region, it is an unprecedented leap for a country, where these types of disasters have a great impact.

-Yossi Matias, the VP of Engineering at Google, said in blog, “To help improve awareness of impending floods, we’re using AI and significant computational power to create better forecasting models that predict when and where floods will occur, and incorporating that information into Google Public Alerts.
+Yossi Matias, the VP of Engineering at Google, said in a blog, “To help improve awareness of impending floods, we’re using AI and significant computational power to create better forecasting models that predict when and where floods will occur, and incorporating that information into Google Public Alerts.
 A variety of elements—from historical events, to river level readings, to the terrain and elevation of a specific area—feed into our models.
 From there, we generate maps and run up to hundreds of thousands of simulations in each location.
 With this information, we’ve created river flood forecasting models that can more accurately predict not only when and where a flood might occur, but the severity of the event as well.”

 The first alert was sent this month, and as time goes, it will be put to more use.
 What is learned by the Google application can also be used in other countries and regions, where natural disasters are more common, so the use of this technology is good news for everyone.